-- Leaving your mobile device unattended while you are logged on could cause unauthorized access, payment transactions and leakage of personal information.
+- Leaving your device or account unattended while you are logged on may cause unauthorized access, payment transactions and leakage of personal information.

-- Install the latest anti-virus software on your mobile device with the latest virus definition.
+- Install the latest anti-virus software on your device with the latest virus definition.

-- Use screen locks on your mobile device to prevent unauthorized access
+- Setup secure passcode, screen locks or biometric authentication on your device to prevent unauthorized access.

-- Do not logon your mobile banking APP on a "jail break" / "rooted" mobile device
+- Do not log on to your mobile banking account on a "jailbroken" / "rooted" mobile device.

 4. Phishing Scams

-A caller may claim to be from the bank invite you to apply for a personal loan or financial services.
-Try to authenticate the call by asking the caller about their department name, contact number, contact our customer service if you are not sure of the caller's identity.
+A caller may claim to be from the bank and invite you to apply for a personal loan or financial services.
+Try to authenticate the call by asking the caller about his/her department name, contact number.
+Contact our customer service if you are not sure of the caller's identity.
 Remember: Do not disclose important personal information to the caller.

-- To gain access to your mobile banking service or even conduct unauthorized instructions (e.g. fund transfer), fraudster began to use a technique to "swap" your SIM card to them.
+- To gain access to your mobile banking service or even conduct unauthorized instructions (e.g. fund transfer), a fraudster may use a technique to "swap" your SIM card to them.

-- Fraudster will approach your mobile service provider impersonated as yourself and claimed "you" have lost the SIM card or the mobile phone.
-As "you" wanted to arrange a new SIM card, fraudster would then get hold of the SIM card (with your mobile phone number), then the fraudster would be able to obtain the SMS OTP for authenticating an online instructions.
+- The fraudster will then approach your mobile service provider impersonated as yourself and will claim to have lost the SIM card or the mobile phone.
+By registering a new SIM card, the fraudster will get hold of the new SIM card (with your mobile phone number) through which the fraudster will be able to obtain the SMS OTP for authenticating an online instructions.

-- Please be alert and talk to your mobile provider immediately if you lost the network connectivity for a long period.
+- Please be alerted and contact your mobile provider immediately if you lose the network connectivity of your mobile phone for a long period.